This is a working group Last Call for the "Internet Printing Protocol/1.1:

 which is still in queue in the IESG for review and publication.

 The purpose of a working group Last Call is in the style of "speak now or

 forever hold your peace" in case there are fundamental objections which have

 not gotten previous or adequate discussion, or minor errors which need

 Last Calls are for a minimum of 2 weeks.
-To give ample time for comments
+We will start the Last Call period

 The relevant document is: